9-year-old Dallas boy found safe - NewsBreak

 Related

-Police searching for woman who displayed handgun in ER at Texas Health Arlington Memorial Hospital

-ARLINGTON, Texas — Arlington police are searching for a woman who displayed a gun Saturday morning in the emergency room lobby at Texas Health Arlington Memorial Hospital.
-The Arlington Police Department (APD) told WFAA it was working an "active situation" in which a woman entered the ER lobby at approximately 8:55 a.m.
-Saturday, displayed a gun and left the hospital before officers arrived.
-Arlington police told WFAA there were no shots fired in the incident.
+ARLINGTON, Texas — A woman who displayed a gun Saturday morning in the emergency room lobby at Texas Health Arlington Memorial Hospital was found dead that afternoon, police say.
+The Arlington Police Department (APD) told WFAA it was working an "active situation" in which a woman entered the ER...

 83-year-old woman dies of hypothermia in Southlake, officials say